Internet censorship in Cuba: State control of telecommunications

 Access to the internet in Cuba is controlled by the Empresa de Telecommunicaciones de Cuba S.A.
 (ETECSA), a state-owned monopoly.
 Access to the internet is granted through temporary or permanent accounts which last 30 days and 360 days, respectively.
 Temporary accounts are mostly used by foreign tourists, while permanent accounts are mostly used by Cuban citizens.
-Although an estimated 32.5% of the population had access to the internet as of 2017 the vast majority of those people only have access to the intranet that is offered by the government.
-The intranet includes access to an email service that can be used with the country, educational and cultural materials that are provided largely by government institutions, state sponsored media links, and some foreign websites that demonstrate support for the Cuban government.
-The most popular sites that are offered through the intranet service include EcuRed, a Wikipedia like service that is offered in Spanish that attempts to "create and disseminate knowledge from a decolonizing point of view".
+Although an estimated 32.5% of the population had access to the internet as of 2017, the vast majority of those people only have access to the intranet that is offered by the government.
+The intranet includes access to an email service that can be used within the country, educational and cultural materials that are provided largely by government institutions, state-sponsored media links, and some foreign websites that demonstrate support for the Cuban government.
+The most popular sites that are offered through the intranet service include EcuRed, a Wikipedia-like service that is offered in Spanish that attempts to "create and disseminate knowledge from a decolonizing point of view".
 The percentage of the population that has access to the global internet is far smaller at only 5% of the population in 2014.

-Cuba does not have the infrastructure and individuals have insufficient incomes to make home Wi-Fi broadly available, forthy most Cubans access Wi-Fi through public means including the "ParkNets" and the Joven Club.
-The ParkNets are public Wi-Fi hotspots often located in parks where the vast majority of Cubans go to visit there Wi-Fi.
-There are 421 public Wi-Fi hotspots in all of Cuba, and 67 of those hotspots are located in the capital city of Havana.
+Cuba does not have the infrastructure and individuals have insufficient incomes to make home Wi-Fi broadly available, thus most Cubans access Wi-Fi through public means including the "ParkNets" and the Joven Club.
+The ParkNets are public Wi-Fi hotspots often located in parks where the vast majority of Cubans go for Wi-Fi access.
+There are 421 public Wi-Fi hotspots in all of Cuba, and 68 of those hotspots are located in the capital city of Havana.
 Most Wi-Fi is accessed by Cubans is in these public areas, as a result Cubans overwhelmingly access the internet through mobile devices, with among the most popular apps in Cuba being communication apps Facebook Messenger and WhatsApp which are often used to contact family that is living abroad.
-The other method through which Cubans access the internet is the Joven Clubs, or Youth Club, which are government provided computer centers where the public can access both the intranet and internet by providing identification.
-By using identification codes for every person that accesses the internet, the government is likely able to track the online behavior of everyone that is using the internet which may result in some degree of self censorship in the population.
+The other method through which Cubans access the internet is the Joven Clubs, or Youth Club, which are government-provided computer centers where the public can access both the intranet and internet by providing identification.
+By using identification codes for every person that accesses the internet, the government is likely able to track the online behavior of everyone that is using the internet which may result in some degree of self-censorship in the population.